Chapter 3:

 - Etc.

-The “Living” curriculum allowed for a replacement to the following books in its place:
+The “Living” curriculum allowed for a replacement to the following books in its place, it is important to note that the content warnings are at the source, by the teacher:

 - “Ceremony” (mental illness),